How to Apply

 - A completed application for admission with a $20 (nonrefundable) application fee.

-- Applicants who have completed (C or better) a minimum of 30 semester or 45 quarter hours at the degree level may submit official college transcripts in lieu of high school diploma or GED.
+- Applicants who have completed (C or better) a minimum of 30 semester or 45 semester hours at the degree level may submit official college transcripts in lieu of high school diploma or GED.

 - Satisfactory scores on the SAT I, ACT, ASSET, or COMPASS placement test or a grade of C or better from an accredited postsecondary institution in English and math level 100 or higher.
 Algebra placement test scores are required for certain diploma programs and all degree programs.
 Test scores are considered valid for placement for a period of 5 years.